GI (group): 2014–2015: Lineup Changes and Comeback

-2016-Present: Lineup Changes, Disbandment and Activities Post-Disbandment
+2016–2023: Lineup Changes, Disbandment and Activities Post-Disbandment

 On March 28, Eunji announced her departure from the group via a tweet that said: "Everyone who loved and supported GI, thank you so much, sincerely...
 I was so happy.
 I'll come back with a new look.
 Goodbye for just a little."
 At the same time, Dokyung deleted all her tweets, leading to speculation that the group had disbanded.

 In May 2016, Heeso redebuted in the girl group AGirls.
 The group unofficially disbanded soon after, and in August 2016, she joined HEXE for their "Fallin' Fallin'" comeback under the stage name "Jin".
 She later redebuted as the leader of Various in 2017, and was a member until their disbandment in 2018.
 In 2020 it was revealed she would be redebuting as a member of BLASTAR (using the stage name "Jinsil") on July 31.
 She was also a backup dancer for Blackpink's Jennie in "Solo", and choreographed PinkFantasy's "Fantasy" and "Playing House".

 On April 12, 2017, Dokyung redebuted in the girl group L.U.X.
 Following the group's disbandment, she joined the duo Musky (using the stage name Han).

 As of 2020, AI has started a dance school called Rotiple Dance Studio, and changed her name to Kim Nayeon.

+2023-Present: Comeback

+On October 8, 2023, it was revealed that Global Icon is returning with original member AI and three new members: Lili, Yebin and Hyena.
+According to news reports, AI had obtained permission from SimTong to use the Global Icon name and revive the group.
+GI is planning to release new music in early 2024.